-It’s not for everyone, but if you have the option you’ll be able to pocket the amount you’d be paying in rent each week.
+- Move back in with your parents: it’s not for everyone, but if you have the option you will be able to pocket the amount that you would be paying in rent each week.

-These types of accounts allow you to earn more interest than a typical everyday account and some of them even offer bonus interest for every month you haven’t made a withdrawal.
+- Open a bonus interest savings account: these types of accounts allow you to earn more interest than a typical everyday account and some of them even offer bonus interest for every month that you haven’t made a withdrawal.
 Explore our range of savings accounts.

 Accomplishing your goal

-If you’re saving for a deposit, looking for pre-approval, or need support on your home ownership journey, we’re ready to help.
+Whether you’re saving for a deposit, looking for pre-approval, or need support on your home ownership journey, we’re ready to help you.

 Any advice or information provided on this site is general advice only, and does not take into account your personal objectives, financial situation or needs.
 Before acting on any general advice you should consider its appropriateness given your personal circumstances.
 You should consider the Terms and Conditions for a product before acting on any advice to acquire it.
 Please consult with a financial adviser for personal financial advice.

 *Subject to eligibility criteria available from NHFIC website.
 NHFIC will provide a guarantee to a participating lender for part of an eligible first home buyer’s home loan.
 Limited places available.